dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 .. image:: types_figure_two.png

 You'll note you can provide an arbitrary number of materializations.
-You can materializations any given output any number of times in any number of formats.
+You can materialize any given output any number of times in any number of formats.

 .. image:: types_figure_three.png